jsong233/TickeToy/ReadMe.md

    `npm publish --access public`

 5. Publish common library written as TypeScript as JavaScript:
    Inside of `/common`, run:
    `tsc --init`
    `npm install typescript del-cli --save-dev`
    In `/common/package.json`, delete the "test" line and replace it with `"clean": "del ./build/*",`
    `"build": "npm run clean && tsc"` where the `clean` command will delete everything under the `/build` directory so that we can rebuild without any leftovers.
    In `/common/tsconfig.json`, uncomment and change the following lines:
    `"declaration": true`
    `"outDir": "./build"`
    Then execute
    `npm run build`
    which convert the TypeScript files we had into JavaScript, and write it into the `/build` directory.

 6. Configuration
    In `/common/package.json`, update or add the following lines:
    `"main": "./build/index.js",`
    `"types": "./build/index.d.ts",`
    `"files": [ "build/**/*" ],`

 7. Pipeline

-git add and git commit inside of the common directory.
+   Git add and git commit inside of the common directory.

-run `npm version patch` to update the version of the package.
+   Run `npm version patch` to update the version of the package.

-run `npm run build` then `npm publish` to build and publish the package.
+   Run `npm run build` then `npm publish` to build and publish the package.
    In summary, we could add the following line to `/common/package.json`:
-`"pub": "git add . && git commit -m \"Updates\" && npm version patch && npm run build && npm publish"`
+   `"pub": "git add . && git commit -m \"Updates\" && npm version patch && npm run build && npm publish"` so that everytime after we make some changes to the common library, we will run `npm run pub` in the `\common` directory, then run `npm update @organization-name/package-name` in the directories that use this package.
    Finally, we could use the customized package by running `npm install @organization-name/package-name` in the directories needed.